rdroste/academic-kickstart/content/publication/ipmi2019/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "Information Processing in Medical Imaging 2019"
+publication: "Information Processing in Medical Imaging (IPMI) 2019"
 publication_short: "IPMI 2019"

 abstract: "Image representations are commonly learned from class labels, which are a simplistic approximation of human image understanding.